mrineljogy/Vigilantae/README.md

 ## What it does

 - Creates local case records with a U.S. city, last-known location, notes, and optional reference photo.
-- Accepts photo-only public observations.
-Video upload is intentionally not supported.
+- Accepts photo public observations.
-- Detects front-facing faces in uploaded photos and gives an **experimental visual similarity** score during an operator’s manual review.
+- Detects front-facing faces in uploaded photos and gives an **experimental visual similarity** score.
 - Links reviewed reports to cases, records the case outcome, and displays city-level markers on a U.S. map.
 - Keeps records in a local SQLite file that is never committed to Git.
 - Protects the local console with an administrator passphrase that can be changed from Settings.